DoctorWaffles/UnityImgurClient/README.md

 ### Misc.

 #### GetRateLimit
-Gets the current credit budget of the current user and application
+Gets the current credit budget of the current user and application, for more details read more about Imgur's Rate Limits on [Imgur's API Docs](https://apidocs.imgur.com/#intro)
 >With callback
 ```csharp
 ImgurClient.GetRateLimit((response) => {